 Over the years the Texas Higher Education Coordinating Board has provided a variety of loans to eligible students within the State at below market interest rates.
 This has been possible, in part, because of our ability to fund our loan programs with the proceeds of tax-exempt bonds issued by the Coordinating Board in accordance with various state and federal laws.

 In particular, a provision of the Internal Revenue Code imposes a requirement that will impact the required loan certification for our loans that are not federally guaranteed.
 This applies to the College Access Loan (CAL) Program.

-Our bond counsel advises that a student's federal Direct Stafford eligibility must be taken into consideration even if your institution does not package Direct loans.
-CAL loans may still be used to replace a student's expected family contribution.
+Our bond counsel advises that a student's federal Direct Loan Program eligibility must be taken into consideration even if your institution does not package Direct loans.

-In summary, the amount of any federal loan that a student is eligible to receive (regardless of whether the student actually accepts these loans) reduces the amount of any CAL loan that the student otherwise would be eligible to receive.
-We appreciate very much your cooperation and compliance with this requirement.
+In summary, the amount of any federal aid that a student is eligible to receive (regardless of whether the student actually accepts the aid) reduces the amount of any CAL loan that the student otherwise would be eligible to receive.
+We appreciate your cooperation and compliance with this requirement.